vztot/internet-shop/README.md

 This is a template for creating an e-store.
 It implements typical functions for an online store.
 It has login and registration forms.

 Available functions for all users:
-* view menu of the store
-* view items of the store
 * registration
 * log in
 * log out